SalishSeaCast/docs/code-notes/salishsea-nemo/repos-maint/nemo-3.6.rst

 Doug does the merges on his laptop.
 The repo in which the merging is done was created by cloning the :file:`/ocean/sallen/hg_repos/NEMO-3.6-hg-mirror` repo as described in the :ref:`NEMO-3.6MaintSetup` section.

-After the :ref:`PullChangesFromNEMOsvn` has been completed the workflow to merge those changes with Salish Sea MEOPAR project revisions is:
+After the :ref:`PullChangesFromNEMO-3.6svn` has been completed the workflow to merge those changes with Salish Sea MEOPAR project revisions is:

 #.
 Pull and update recent changes from the `Salish Sea team NEMO-3.6-code repo`_ into :kbd:`NEMO-3.6-mirror-merge`: